-GILBERTO ESPARZA and how to use robots to stimulate a critical discussion about environment and urbanism
+GILBERTO ESPARZA, robots to stimulate a critical discussion about environment

 Gilberto Esparza is a mexican visual artist whose works explore the interaction and impact of human technology with our environment through electronics, robotics and biotechnology.
 Water, energy, recycled consumer electronics, plants, bacteria, pollutants, symbiotic ecosystems…are concepts and materials that blend harmoniously and elegantly in the hands of the artist.

 In early works like urban parasites, small robotic creatures or insects explore the city space scavenging for any source of energy they can feed on.
 For Nomadic Plants, an autonomous robot holds a micro ecosystem of plants and microorganisms, that is energy self-sufficient.
 Through bacterial metabolic process, the contaminant elements contained in the water are transformed into energy that powers the robot’s circuits.
 These nomadic plants are a disembodiment of our own species struggling to live in a deteriorated environment.
 In his last project, Autophotosynthetic Plants, which was awarded with the golden Nica at Ars Electronica 2015, he takes from Nomadic Plants but in a much larger scale.
 It’s a perfect orchestration of metabolic processes, mixing bacterial, plant and animal biochemistry that integrates with a robotic interface.
 In a self-regenerating system where contaminated water can be an energy source, it makes think us that this systems could be applied to cities, industries and communities.

 Esparza’s work sets a series of experiments that aim to stimulate a critical discussion about life, social symbiosis, environment and urbanism, and how technology, which has brought us to this deteriorated situation, can actually save us from it.

 Your are an artist working in the intersection of art, science, nature and technology.
 When and how did the fascination with them come about?